daomtthuan/udacity-react-project-2/README.md

 The option selected by the logged-in user should be clearly marked.

-Since we want to make sure our application creates a good user experience, the application should show a 404 page if the user is trying to access a poll that does not exist.
-(Please keep in mind that newly created polls will not be accessible at their url because of the way the backend is set up in this application.)
-It should also display a navigation bar so that the user can easily navigate anywhere in the application.
+- The application will show a 404 page if the user is trying to access a poll that does not exist.
+- The application also displays a navigation bar so that the user can easily navigate anywhere in the application.

 So what happens when someone votes in a poll?

-Upon voting in a poll, all of the information of an answered poll should be displayed.
-The user’s response should be recorded and clearly visible on the poll details page.
-Users can only vote once per poll; they shouldn’t be allowed to change their answer after they’ve voted -- no cheating allowed!
-When the user comes back to the home page, the polling question should appear in the “Answered” column.
+- Upon voting in a poll, all of the information of an answered poll should be displayed.
+- The user’s response should be recorded and clearly visible on the poll details page.
+- Users can only vote once per poll; they shouldn’t be allowed to change their answer after they’ve voted.
+- When the user comes back to the home page, the polling question should appear in the "Answered" column.

-It would be no fun to vote in polls if we couldn’t post our own questions!
-The form for posting new polling questions should be available at the /add route.
-The application should show the text “Would You Rather” and have a form for creating two options.
-Upon submitting the form, a new poll should be created, the user should be taken to the home page, and the new polling question should appear in the correct category on the home page.
+User can post our own questions

+- The form for posting new polling questions should be available at the `/add` route.
+- The application should show the text “Would You Rather” and have a form for creating two options.
+- Upon submitting the form, a new poll should be created, the user should be taken to the home page, and the new polling question should appear in the correct category on the home page.

 But how can we know how many questions each user has asked and answered?
 Let’s get some healthy competition going here!
-The application should have a leaderboard that’s available at the /leaderboard route.
+The application should have a leaderboard that’s available at the `/leaderboard` route.
 Each entry on the leaderboard should contain the following:

-User’s name;
+- User’s name;
-User’s picture;
+- User’s picture;
-Number of questions the user asked; and
+- Number of questions the user asked; and
-Number of questions the user answered
+- Number of questions the user answered

-Users should be ordered in descending order based on the sum of the number of questions they’ve asked and the number of questions they’ve answered.
-The more questions you ask and answer, the higher up you move.
+Users are ordered in descending order based on the sum of the number of questions they’ve answered and the number of questions they’ve asked.

-The user should be able to navigate to the leaderboard, to a specific question, and to the form that allows the user to create a new poll both from within the app and by typing in the address into the address bar.
-To make sure we’re showing the data that is relevant to the user, the application should require the user to be signed in order to access those pages.

 ## Result obtained